shreyaprajapati24022004-netizen/Internship-Training2026/ai-health-assistant/README.md

 # 🔒 Privacy

-Cure Sphere is designed with privacy first.
+Care Sphere is designed with privacy first.

 * ✅ No Cloud Storage
 * ✅ No External APIs